 Since you have a student visa, you’ll also be able to work part time.
 As a university student, you’re also more likely than someone just studying Japanese to be able to obtain a software-development related internship.

 There are a number of scholarships available for international students studying in Japan.
 If you manage to obtain one of them, while you might not be able to save money, you at least shouldn’t be losing it.

 Give a presentation at a developer event

-Knowing what I do now about getting hired, a strategy I would use is giving a technical talk at a Japanese conference (or even more casual event).
+Knowing what I do now about getting hired, a strategy I would use is giving a technical talk at a Japanese conference (or even more casual event like these tech events in Tokyo).
 Doing a presentation is one of the most effective ways you can demonstrate your skills as a developer, and you’ll be able to meet many potential employers or colleagues in one fell swoop.